-The Centre for Advanced Training (CAT) offers high-quality training to young people aged 10 – 18 years with exceptional talent and potential in dance.
-CAT is part of a national programme supported and developed by the Department for Education’s Music and Dance Scheme.
+The Centre for Advanced Training (CAT) offers high-quality dance training to young people aged 10 – 18 years with exceptional talent and potential in dance.
+The CAT is part of a national programme supported by the Department for Education’s Music and Dance Scheme.
 You can find out more about the National Centres for Advanced Training in Dance at www.nationaldancecats.co.uk.

 The Centre for Advanced Training (CAT) is an intensive programme which is suited to those who are ready to make a commitment to intensive training and those who may aspire to pursue a career in dance.

 The purpose of the CAT is to prepare young dancers for full-time professional dance training and includes tuition in five key areas:

 Students attend two mid-week classes (Ballet and Contemporary) and a full-day at the weekend (Ballet, Contemporary, Health and Creative).
 This is approximately 8 hours of dancing a week.

 The curriculum gives a strong basic grounding in technical and creative skills, as well as introducing students to the wider dance profession, enabling all students to apply to a range of dance colleges, conservatoires and universities with a broad set of skills.

 Each year several projects lead towards performances in various regional events at DanceEast and beyond.

 Our students perform each year in DanceEast’s Studio Theatre in the Centre for Advanced Training End of Year Show.
 They have previously performed in local, regional, national and international venues such as The State Ballet School of Berlin, Royal Opera House, South Bank Centre, Norwich Theatre Royal, St Martin in the Fields and Snape Maltings.

 PROJECTS AND WORKSHOPS HAVE BEEN LED BY MANY LEADING ARTISTS, SUCH AS: